Skip to content

 10.2 Memory Layout

-Understanding a program's memory layout is crucial for embedded development.
-We will cover this in a more dedicated section later, so we will just touch on it here.
+Understanding the memory layout of a program is crucial for embedded development.
+We will cover this in detail in a later, dedicated section, so we will just provide a brief overview here.

 cpp